reflectoring/reflectoring.github.io/_posts/2021-03-21-clean-unit-tests-with-mockito.md

 If the system under test has several dependencies that must be mocked, it gets cumbersome to create all these mocks with the variant shown above.
 You can annotate them with `@Mock` and initialize them all at once.
-Applying this variant, you don't have to deal with boilerplate code and are able to keep you unit test neat and concise.
+Applying this variant, you don't have to deal with boilerplate code and are able to keep your unit test neat and concise.

 ### Mockito JUnit Extension Style